MovieLabs/OMC/Docs/Tech-Notes/Functional&Structural.md

 - Objects like a digital images will share many of the same structural properties, such as size, color depth, and encoding.
 However, their functional uses can vary dramatically and are independent of all these attributes.
 They may textures for a 3D model, concept artwork, technical reference material, continuity photos, an so on.
 A single item may be more than one of those things in different parts of the workflow: a technical reference photo may become a texture at some point.

 #### Participants
-- A Participant that is structurally a person can have several different functional jobs in a production, such as he Director who also acts, produces or writes.
+- A Participant that is structurally a person can have several different functional jobs in a production, such as a Director who also acts, produces or writes.

 #### Tasks
 - Tasks are currently in development.

+#### Infrastructure
+- Infrastructure is currently in development